FreeBSD manual

 complete sysctl 'n/*/`sysctl -Na`/'

-shell variables.
-For instance, to save the pagesize in variable
+setting shell variables.
+For instance, to save the pagesize

 set psize=`sysctl -n hw.pagesize`